manzonif/majors-indices/readme.md

-Custom Majors indices, calculated througs theirs market caps.
+Personalized major indices, calculated through their market capital.

 Usage:<br>
 Copy majors-custom-indices.tradingview file and past in Pine Editor.

 Options:<br>
-Periods: bars taken in consideration for the range of normalization.
-More high value, more flatten charts.
+Periods: bars taken in consideration for the normalization interval.
+More value of high value and more flattened graphics.
-Tick value expression: How is calculated the value of the tick, (es. hlcc4, Is a shortcut for (high + low + close + close)/4) Display and hide indices and choose colors
+Tick value expression: How the value of the tick is calculated, (es. hlcc4, Is a shortcut for (high + low + close + close)/4) Display and hide indices and choose colors.
-Change default data providers for symbols.
+Change predefined data suppliers for symbols.

 Need Enanchments.